MariaBamundo/NipperAPI/README.md

 # To Run
-1) have node installed on your computer
+1) Have node installed on your computer

 2) Use the terminal cd to the directory of this project